mikaeldui/HeimerNET/src/HeimerNET.Lor.DeckCodes/README.md

 ﻿# HeimerNET.Lor.DeckCodes

 This is a C# implementation of the C# library [RiotGames/LoRDeckCodes](https://github.com/RiotGames/LoRDeckCodes).
-The library is more universal, faster and use less memory.
+The library is faster and use less memory.

 ## How to use
 ```cs